Skip to content

 Vehicle tax must be renewed annually.
 Drivers typically receive a V11 reminder letter, but it remains the keeper's responsibility to renew on time.

-Changing the Registered Keeper
+Changing the registered keeper

 If ownership of a vehicle changes, the tax must be arranged again by the new keeper.
+Inheriting a vehicle through bereavement is a common keeper-change scenario - see our guide on legally moving a vehicle after a bereavement.

-Returning a Vehicle to the Road
+Returning a vehicle to the road

 If a vehicle has been declared SORN, it must be taxed again before being used on public roads.